ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 - [ ] Longer trainings with simplified reward to see if collapse happens
 - [ ] Update reward information with the best one
 - [ ] Document local experiments
+- [ ] There seems to be a problem with the gradient accumulation steps on this experiment: https://wandb.ai/guillermobarbadillo/2025-09-19-rl-first-steps/runs/jle1n3oa/overview